The Thessalonian Road to Self-Support

 “What pay do I get, then?
 It is the privilege of preaching the Good News without charging for it and without claiming my rights in my work for the Gospel” (1 Cor.
 9:18).

-With the advent of Constantinian Christianity, however, all of this changed.
-Rather than taking every aspect of Jesus’ teaching literally and seriously, Christian leaders began to see ministry more as a profession than as an act of voluntary service.
+With the advent of Constantinian Christianity, however, Christian leaders began to see ministry more as a profession than as an act of voluntary service.
 The church became clericalized, professionalized, and institutionalized.
 Christians no longer accepted voluntary servanthood as normative.
 I believe one of the reasons God called Paul to be an apostle is because He knew that Paul would set an example for others.
 He was the “chief of sinners” (1 Tim.
 1:15), yet by the power of the Holy Spirit he lived an incredible life.
 Wherever he went, people could not forget his example and the impact he made on their lives.
 To me, this is one of the most encouraging things about Paul’s life.
-You see, Paul was an ordinary vessel just like you and me.
-In 1 Cor.
-4:7 he tells us, “We who have this spiritual treasure are just like common pots of clay, in order to show that the supreme power comes from God and not from us.”
 Here we have a man whose greatest desire was to live as a humble bondservant of the Lord Jesus Christ.
-The question to ask is, Are you and I willing to do the same?

 Paul was a missionary doing pioneer evangelism and church planting throughout the Mediterranean world.
-What a rebuke his life is to the disobedience and greed of so many Christians and churches today.
-We need to rediscover his method of doing ministry if we are to achieve financial health today.
-I believe that his instructions to the church in Thessalonica present us with an unmistakably clear pattern of ministry.
-As you read these instructions my hope is that you will come to realize that self-supporting ministry is not only biblical but healthy.
+Perhaps we need to rediscover his method of doing ministry if we are to achieve financial health today.
+I believe his instructions to the church in Thessalonica present us with an unmistakably clear pattern of ministry.
+As you read these instructions, my hope is that you will come to realize that self-supporting ministry is not only biblical but healthy.
 Paul shows us that the greatest joy in ministry is not found in material possessions.
 In fact, one may even serve Jesus in utter poverty.
 Instead, joy in ministry is found when we remember the words of the Lord Jesus, who said “There is more happiness in giving than in getting” (Acts 20:35).

 Paul’s teaching about ministry finances is found in several passages in 1-2 Thessalonians, which we will now briefly examine.
-How different this model of ministry is from the methods that pass themselves off as biblical in today’s church.
 When we look at the life of the apostle Paul, we are amazed at how important he considered working for a living.
 He ministered among the Thessalonians at his own expense, even though he had the right to be supported by others.
 He spent whole days and nights working so as not to be a burden to others.
-The tragedy of our day is that so few followers of Jesus have the burden to follow this example.
 To understand Paul’s method of self-support, we must begin with his words in 1 Thess.
 2:7-10:

 This concept of self-support is further developed in our next passage, 1 Thess.
 4:11-12.
 If there was any doubt about Paul’s high view of work, it evaporates with this text.
 Here he commands the Thessalonian believers: